Feuerlabs/exometer/doc/README.md

 #### <a name="exometer_report_collectd">exometer_report_collectd</a> ####

-The collectd reporter uses communicate with a local collectd process through its unix socket protocol.
-All subscribed-to metric-datapoint values received by the reporter are immediately forwarded to collectd.
-Once a value has been forwarded, the reporter continuously refreshes the value toward collecd at a configurable interval in order to keep it from expiring inside collectd.
+The collectd reporter communicates with a local `collectd` process through its unix socket protocol.
+All subscribed-to metric-datapoint values received by the reporter are immediately forwarded to `collectd`.
+Once a value has been forwarded, the reporter continuously refreshes the value toward `collectd` at a configurable interval in order to keep it from expiring inside `collectd`.

-If the collectd connection is lost, the reporter will attempt to reconnect to it at a configurable interval.
+If the `collectd` connection is lost, the reporter will attempt to reconnect to it at a configurable interval.